Jabalpur: Climate

+Flora and fauna

+Extinct species

+A species of noasaurid theropod dinosaur named Laevisuchus indicus was discovered near Jabalpur in 1917 by Charles Alfred Matley and described by Friedrich von Huene and Matley in 1932.
+Another small dinosaur discovered at that time by Friedrich von Huene and described by the team in 1932, named Jubbulpuria tenuis, was categorised as junior synonym of Laevisuchus indicus in 2024.

 Demographics

 In the 2011 India census, the Jabalpur city (the area covered by the municipal corporation) recorded a population of 1,081,677.
 The Jabalpur metropolitan area (urban agglomeration) recorded a population of 1,268,848.

 Economy

+Agriculture

-The Narmada river bringing in freshwater from the Vindyachal Ranges has developed Jabalpur district into an agrarian economy.
+The Narmada river bringing in freshwater from the Vindhya range has developed Jabalpur district into an agrarian economy.
 The land of the Narmada basin with its fertile alluvial soil gives good yields of sorghum, wheat, rice, and millet in the villages around Jabalpur.

 Important among commercial crops are pulses, oilseeds, cotton, sugar cane, and medicinal crops.
-The state is poised for a breakthrough in soybean cultivation.
-In Kharif crops occupy 60% and Rabi crops 40% area with 71.4% area under food grain production.
-Nearly 59% of landholders are marginal whereas small farmed share 18% of farmland.
+Kharif crops occupy 60% of total farmland and rabi crops occupy 40% with 71.4% area under food grain production.
+Nearly 59% of landholders are marginal whereas small farmers share 18% of farmland.

+Industries

 Jabalpur has a variety of industries largely based in mineral substances of economic value found in the district, although the ready-made garments industry is a substantial portion of production in Jabalpur.

 Defence establishments started in the early 20th century.
 Jabalpur has Vehicle Factory Jabalpur, Grey Iron Foundry, Gun Carriage Factory Jabalpur and Ordnance Factory Khamaria which belong to the Ordnance Factories Board manufacturing various products for the Indian Armed Forces.
 The Gun Carriage Factory was started in the year 1904 is well equipped and manufacture gun parts, mounting, shells, and a variety of the other product for war purposes.
 Vehicle Factory Jabalpur (VFJ) was started as a manufacturer of trucks and other defence vehicles.
 The other two are Grey Iron Foundry (GIF) and Ordnance Factory Khamaria (OFK).

-Armed forces make up a large portion of the city and economy in this city.
 The city has three regimental centres: Grenadiers, Jammu and Kashmir rifles and the Signals regiment.
 Jabalpur is also the army headquarters of Madhya Pradesh, Bihar, Chhattisgarh, and Orissa.

-Jabalpur is an important divisional headquarters, having eight districts: Jabalpur, Seoni, Mandla, Chhindwara, Narsimhapur, Katni, Dindori, Balaghat.
+Jabalpur is an important divisional headquarters, having nine districts: Jabalpur, Seoni, Mandla, Chhindwara, Narsimhapur, Katni, Dindori, Balaghat, and Pandhurna.
 The Jabalpur District has been reconstituted on 25 May 1998.
 It now has four tehsils Jabalpur, Sihora, Patan, and Kundam.
 Jabalpur also has the headquarters of the Madhya Pradesh State Electricity Board, Homeguards, and many other state and central government offices.
 There are seven blocks in the district with 1449 inhabited villages, 60 uninhabited, 1209 revenue villages, and 4 forest villages.
 The presence of several industries in Jabalpur bolstered the industrial scenario of the city.
-However, the industrial growth of the area owes much to the defense establishments and the four ordnance factories.
+However, the industrial growth of the area owes much to the defence establishments and the four ordnance factories.

 The presence of the military base and the ordnance factories have improved the infrastructure of the city.
 This has boosted the industrial development of Jabalpur.

 The important industries in Jabalpur are: